GarikHk/rf_form_builder/README.md

 # RF Dynamic Form Builder

-This repository contains a full stack Dynamic Form Builder application with a MERN stack.
+This repository contains a full stack Dynamic Form Builder application with the MERN stack.

 ## Project Structure